Nymphing For Salmon: How The Guides Do it

 Indicators

 Indicators are mini bobbers that help the angler detect a bite more easily.
-Advanced anglers will also use certain types of strike indicators to control the speed of the fly and the angle of the leader which provides a better presentation and often results in more salmon hooked.
+Smart anglers will also use indicators to get a better presentation, which I discuss on my page Indicator Fishing.

 For salmon nymphing, I prefer the 1 to 2-inch bi-color football-shaped indicators.